08. 02. 2021

 3| Stick to the product/brand principles.

 Or better said — have principles to build the product around.
-If you planned an interactive Miner girl with cute speech bubbles to teach vocabulary, it shouldn’t in any version end up like a head of a girl talking like a machine that no language school has ever heard about.
-After 3 years of development, we finally created value within based on Lean Canvas and #saymore and “keep it as simple as possible” motto that makes the core of the product for us and users, too.
+Only after 3 years of development, we finally created value within based on Lean Canvas and #saymore and “keep it as simple as possible” motto that makes the core of the product for us and users, too.

 4| Hire professionals, at least sometimes.